-$\overline{\checkmark}$ ANNUAL REPORT PU RSUANT TO SECT ION 13 O R 15(d) OF THE SECURITIES EXC HANGE ACT OF 1934 F or the fis cal year ended March 31, 2017 OR TRANSITION REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the t period from to nission File No. 000-17948 ONIC ARTS IN of registrant as specified in its charter) IC.
-Delawar re 9.
-4-2838567 (State or other juri incorporation or or R.S.
-Employer utification No.) 209 Redwood Shor es Parkway 94065 Redwood City, O - (Zip Code) (Address of principal ex Registi ant's tele ephone number, including area code: (650) 628-1500 Securities registere ed pursuant to Section 12(b) of the Act t: Title of Each Class Name of Each Excl hange on Which Registered Common Stock, \$0.0 1 par value NASDAQ ( Global Select Market Securities s registere ed pursuant to Section 12(g) of the Act None t: Indicate by check mark if the registrant is a well-known seaso oned issue r, as defined in Rule 405 of the Securitie es Act.
-Yes ☑ No □ Indicate by check mark if the registrant is not required to file reports pu ursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ☑ 2 months (or for such shorte of the Securities Exchange Act of 1934 during the seen subject to such filing requirements for the submitted ar 105 of Regulation S-T (§ 232.40 e, if any, every Interactive Data File required to be 12 months (or for such shorter period that the contained, to this chapter) is not contained herein, and will not be reference in Part III of this Form 10-K or any pany.
-See the definitions of filer, a smaller reporting company, or an emerging y," and "emerging growth company" in Rule 12b-2 Large accel erated filer ☑ Accelerated filer Non-accelerated filer □ Smaller reporting company □ Emerging g rowth company (Do not check if a smaller reporting of company) ing growth company, indicancial accounting standards p nsition period for complying with any new or Indicate by check mark whether the reg istrant is a shell comp any (as de efined in Rule 12b-2 of the Exchange Ac t).
-Yes □ No ☑ ate market value of the regis econd fiscal quarter, was \$2 , \$0.01 pa r value, held by non-affiliates of the reg istrant as of September 30, 2016, the last business As of May 2 22, 2017, there were 310,02 8,355 shares of the re gistrant's common stock, \$0.01 par value, outstan ding.
-Documen its Incorporated by Reference aal Meeting of Stockholders (the "2017 lafter the registrant's fiscal year end.
-Proxy") are incorporated by reference into Part III
+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal ye ear ended March 31, 2018 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 O R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period Commission d from to n File No. 000-17948 NIC ARTS INC. (Exact name of regi strant as specified in its charter) Delaware 94-2838567 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 209 Redwood Shores Parkway 94065 Redwood City, California (Zip Code) (Address of principal executive offices) (6: e number, including area code: 50) 628-1500 Securities registered pu rsuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, \$0.01 par value NASDAQ Global Select Market Securities registered pu rsuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as of lefined in Rule 405 of the Securities Act.
+Yes ☑ No □ Indicate by check mark if the registrant is not required to file reports pursuan t to Section 13 or Section 15(d) of the Act.
+Yes \square No \square d to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the red to file such reports), and (2) has been subject to such filing requirements for the Indicate by check mark whether the registrant has submitted electronically as submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of registrant was required to submit and post such files).
+Yes ☑ No ☐ nd posted on its corporate Web site, if any, every Interactive Data File required to be his chapter) during the preceding 12 months (or for such shorter period that the of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be nation statements incorporated by reference in Part III of this Form 10-K or any accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging d filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 Large accelerated filer ✓ Accelerated filer ☐ Non-accelerated filer \Box Smaller reporting company \Box Emerging growth company \Box (D o not check if a smaller reporting company) If an emerging growth company, indicate by check mark if the registrant has revised financial accounting standards provided pursuant to Section 13(a) of elected not to use the extended transition period for complying with any new or the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \square day of our second fiscal quarter, was \$35,692 million . e, held by non-affiliates of the registrant as of September 30, 2017, the last business As of May 21, 2018, there were 306,832,936 shares of the registrant's comm non stock, \$0.01 par value, outstanding. corporated by Reference Portions of the registrant's definitive proxy statement for its 2018 Annual M hereof.
+The 2018 Proxy is expected to be filed not later than 120 days after the incorporated by reference into this Form 10-K, the 2018 Proxy is not deemed eeting of Stockholders (the "2018 Proxy") are incorporated by reference into Part III ne registrant's fiscal year end.
+Except with respect to information specifically I to be filed as part hereof.

-ELECTRONIC ARTS INC. 2017 FORM 10-K ANNUAL REPORT
+ELECTRONIC ARTS INC. 2018 FORM 10-K ANNUAL REPORT